sr39/gizmo-debug/scripts/gizmo_documentation.md

 + **Cosmic ray** physics on ISM, single-cloud or SNe, sub-galactic through cosmological scales.
 This includes injection via stars and SNe, MHD-dependent transport via advection, diffusion, and streaming (both isotropic and anisotropic, magnetic-field dependent terms), adiabatic heating/cooling, and catastrophic and coulomb losses and subsequent gas heating.

-+ **Radiation hydrodynamics** using any of several methods: the LEBRON (locally-extincted background radiation in optically-thin networks) approximation, the M1 (1st-moment), flux-limited diffusion (FLD), or optically thin variable eddington tensor (OTVET) approximations.
++ **Radiation hydrodynamics** using any of several methods: the LEBRON (locally-extincted background radiation in optically-thin networks) approximation, the M1 (1st-moment), flux-limited diffusion (FLD), or optically thin variable eddington tensor (OTVET) approximations, or explicit on-the-fly ray-tracing.
 Arbitrary, modular combinations of wavebands are implemented and can be mixed-and-matched.
 Full radiation pressure, radiative coupling to ionization and heating/cooling networks are implemented.

 <a name="features-examples"></a>
 ## Examples of Different Simulations Run with GIZMO